 Aortic dissection repair at the Penn Aorta Center

-Surgeon Kendall Lawrence, MD, reviews the diagnosis, types, physiology, causes, and surgical management of aortic dissection at the Penn Aorta Center.
+In a recent Penn Medicine Physician Interviews podcast, surgeon Kendall Lawrence, MD, reviews the diagnosis, physiology, and surgical management of aortic dissection at the Penn Aorta Center.

 Aneurysms of the aorta occur as a result of dilation of the aorta and are a leading cause of aortic dissection.
-Dissection occurs when a tear within the aorta allows blood to siphon between the layers, leading to internal organ ischemia.
+Dissection occurs when a tear within the aorta allows blood to siphon between the layers, leading to internal organ ischemia and other issues.

-A related condition, aortic rupture, manifests as a complete tearing of the vessel.
-Most dissections occur in the ascending aorta (Type A).
+Most dissections occur in the ascending thoracic aorta (Type A).

-Acute aortic dissections are catastrophic, life-threatening events that typically occur without warning in otherwise asymptomatic individuals.
+Acute dissections of the ascending aorta are catastrophic, life-threatening events.
+Most occur without warning in otherwise asymptomatic individuals.

 Not all aortic dissections are acute, however.
-Chronic, or non-traumatic dissection, defined as a dissection present for more than 2 weeks, has a slightly better prognosis than acute dissection.
-Management of these patients may involve surgery if the dissection type and location is reparable.
+Chronic, or non-traumatic dissection, defined as a dissection present for more than two weeks, has a slightly better prognosis than acute dissection.
+Management of these patients may involve surgery if the dissection type and location is repairable.
 Long-term follow-up after surgery is required to monitor for re-injury and increasing dilation, among other risks.

 Aortic screening and preventative measures